AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 Since the instances are not in scope in the usual way, `matchClassInst` and `tcLookupFamInst` look for the relevant constraints or type families and find the instances directly, rather than consulting `tcg_inst_env` or `tcg_fam_inst_env`.
 They first perform a lookup to check that the field name is in scope.
 A new field `tcg_fld_inst_env` in `TcGblEnv` maps a selector name in the current module to its `DFunId`s and `FamInst`s; this is needed for solving constraints that arise while checking the automatically generated instances themselves.

-**AMG** The instance lookup is currently implemented as a separate check, which means virtual fields should be forbidden.
-Perhaps it could be integrated into the existing overlapping instances mechanism, but type families need some care to avoid soundness bugs.

 ## Unused imports